photo of leon santen with green trees in the background. white person in their mid 20s warmly smiling.

 post-thumb

-radical engineering • Engineering, Social Justice, and Peace
+system-aware engineering • Engineering, Social Justice, and Peace • Just Energy Hub

-🌀 In my master's capstone project, I am conducting a design study to keep my community of sustainable change-makers connected and build socially empowering and environmentally healing engineering systems.
+In my master's capstone project, I conducted a human-centered interface design study to enable trans-disciplinary cooperation for my community of sustainable change-makers and build socially empowering and environmentally healing engineering systems.
 We currently call this Radical Engineering & Design (RED).
+Radical means to go back to the roots of a problem.

-🌀 I organize retreats, conferences, and try to connect the Engineering, Social Justice, and Peace community as their secretary.
+I organize retreats, conferences, and try to connect the Engineering, Social Justice, and Peace network as their secretary.
 Let me know if you want to be part of it!
+You can join our discord chat space, attend the yearly conference, or ask our network for advice.

-🌀 I am a member of the Advisory Board for the wind energy project "Just Energy Hub" at Olin College of Engineering.
+I am a member of the Advisory Board for the wind energy project "Just Energy Hub" at Olin College of Engineering and am currently developing frameworks for building ethical supply chains and and a regenerative engineering economy.

 post-thumb